-The PCEP organization has begun to reduce its staff in keeping with the completion of most field work and the shift to routine electrified operations.
-A copy of the current organization chart is located in Appendix J.
+The PCEP organization continues to reduce its staff in keeping with the completion of most field work and the shift to routine electrified operations.
+The JPB reported that as of the end of October 2024, the management oversight staffing level was approximately 40 Full Time Equivalents (FTE), this was a reduction of eight (8) FTEs from September 2024.
+A copy of the most recent organization chart is located in Appendix J.

-- PMOC Comment: Caltrain's September 21, 2024 inauguration of its fall 2024 schedule with fully-electrified service between San Francisco and San Jose accomplishes the most important element of the PCEP, a significant increase in rail transit capacity on the San Francisco peninsula. - The soft opening of revenue service on August 11, 2024 marked the culmination of decades of planning and hard work by the JPB, its local partners and supporters, the PCEP team, Transit America Services, Inc. (TASI), Pacific Gas & Electric (PG&E), BBII, Stadler, and all the other contractors, subcontractors, and suppliers, and the thousands of men and women that contributed their labor to make the PCEP a reality. - BBII was unable to achieve final acceptance of its contract, as scheduled, on September 8, 2024 and continues to discuss and negotiate the outstanding issues with the PCEP's and the JPB's leadership.
-The PMOC observes that there are a small number of significant items that remain on the table for resolution. - BBII's much reduced field crews continue work on the remaining punch list items.
-It appears that the JPB may accept some of these incomplete items in exchange for an invoice credit and complete the work with a local contractor. - The PMOC observes that although the new electrified trains are running and carrying passengers, there are many tasks unfinished and lots of loose ends to be tied off.
-The PMOC recommends that the JPB maintain an adequate and appropriately qualified staff to respond to the inevitable problems and be able to complete the remaining work in a reasonable amount of time.
+- PMOC Comment: BBII was unable to achieve final acceptance of its contract, as scheduled, on September 8, 2024, and continues to discuss and negotiate the outstanding issues with the PCEP's and the JPB's leadership.
+The JPB reports that there are still a small number of significant items that remain on the table for resolution. - The PCEP staff reductions, including the change in the CalMod chief Officer's status to an "as needed" basis, places additional strain on the Project Director at a critical period. - The PMOC recommends that the JPB maintain an adequate and appropriately qualified staff to respond to the inevitable problems and be able to complete the remaining work in a reasonable amount of time.
 The goal should be to leave complete and well-organized records that will be in a form that can be easily accessed by those who will operate and maintain the PCEP in the future.